 Cookie base classic

-This three-ingredient s’more is as close to the true American version as we got.
-In lieu of graham crackers, Chelsie used chocolate chip cookies.
-If you wanted to go all out and make your own biscuits, our simple vintage chocolate chip cookies are ready in half an hour.
-But in the world of the s’more, a convenient off-the-shelf biscuit is a quite acceptable alternative.
+This three-ingredient s’more is fairly close to the authentic American version, but in lieu of graham crackers, we used chocolate chip cookies.
+If you want to go all out and make your own biscuits, our simple vintage chocolate chip cookies are ready in half an hour.
+But in the world of the s’more, a convenient off-the-shelf biscuit is a more than acceptable alternative.

 Spicy salami s’mores